top of page

 Honors Education and practices

-Honors is a unique community of students, faculty, and staff who have insatiable curiosities, hunger for knowledge, and a passion for lifelong learning.
+Honors is a unique community of students, faculty, and staff who have insatiable curiosities, a hunger for knowledge, and a passion for lifelong learning.
 The Honors Education and Practices strand welcomes proposals that provide examples of the many ways that honors education and practices encourage academic excellence, build strong communities, and create the leaders of tomorrow.
 Honors can be the leader in higher education by crafting meaningful, engaging, and creative experiences for students, faculty, and staff alike.
-Through innovative courses, honors contracts, research and creative projects, and community connections, Honors is often at the forefront of the intersection of thought and technology.
-We welcome presentations that discuss the unique successes of the honors programs and colleges of this region as well as proposals that discuss technological history and/or advancement.
-This strand is designed to celebrate collaboration and sharing of strategies to ultimately improve our Honors community as a whole.
+We welcome presentations that discuss the unique successes of the honors programs and colleges of this region.
+Possible focal areas for presentations in the Honors Education and Practices strand could include but are not limited to: advising and mentoring; communication strategies; building community; diversity, equity, and inclusion; experiential learning; programming and special events; student recruitment and marketing; Student leadership and involvement; Unique courses or course activities; budgeting strategies and funding; faculty and adjunct training; transition planning between directors; collaboration, buy in, administrative support; technology, distance learning, and honors education.
+This strand is designed to celebrate collaboration and sharing of strategies to ultimately improve our honors community as a whole.
+What crossroads lie in the path of honors education?
+And how are your programs charting a path through them?

-Reviewed by Chris Brittain (Ocean County College) and Amy McMillan (SUNY—Buffalo State)
+Reviewed by Chris Brittain (Ocean County College) and Gwen Kay (SUNY Oswego)

 strand descriptions